dolfin-adjoint/pyadjoint/docs/source/documentation/verification.rst

 by a factor of 4.

 *******************************
-Applying this in fenics-adjoint
+Applying this in dolfin-adjoint
 *******************************

 In the case of PDE-constrained optimisation, computing :math:`\widehat{J}(m)` involves solving the PDE for that choice of :math:`m` to compute the solution :math:`u`, and then evaluating the functional :math:`J`.
-The main function in fenics-adjoint for applying the Taylor remainder convergence test is :py:func:`taylor_test <fenics_adjoint.taylor_test>`.
+The main function in dolfin-adjoint for applying the Taylor remainder convergence test is :py:func:`taylor_test <fenics_adjoint.taylor_test>`.
 To see how this works, let us again consider our example with Burgers' equation:

 .. literalinclude:: ../_static/tutorial3.py